 We all know about the need for work-life balance.
 We know it’s good for us.

-Why do we pose work as distinct and separate from the rest of our lives?
+1. Work is not necessarily distinct and separate from the rest of our lives.

 Rather than trying to always balance on the tightrope between work life and home life, what if we gave ourselves permission to fall off once in a while?
 What if, instead of balancing, we allowed ourselves ‘tipping points’?